arytapermana/arytapermana/_posts/2022-10-16-set-up-your-own-password-manager-and-sync-simultaneously-between-devices.md

 1. Download KeePass App to your devices from the [official website](https://keepass.info/download.html), or you can click below. <br />
    [KeePassDX](https://www.keepassdx.com/)
-2. Download Resillio Sync from the [Play Store](https://play.google.com/store/apps/details?id=com.resilio.sync).
+2. Download Resilio Sync from the [Play Store](https://play.google.com/store/apps/details?id=com.resilio.sync).
 3. Open Resilio Sync and click the "+" button (bottom-right screen) and chose "Enter a key or link", paste your key copied before there, and then click "Add".
 Select the directory of the sync folder on your phone after that.
 Give a few seconds to Resilio Sync to sync your file.
    {% include elements/figure.html image="https://ik.imagekit.io/dsg/arytapermana/post/photo_2022-10-16_18-40-37_kAVnjWAkW.jpg?ik-sdk-version=javascript-1.4.3&updatedAt=1665917168786" caption="Add folder Resilio Sync" %}
 4. Now open KeePass on your phone and add an existing database, open the folder of Resilio Sync that has been synced before on the directory you chose before.